fabo3011/Automatic_Control_Laboratory_Labview_with_Arduino_Interface/README.md

 # Libraries needed for the Arduino Program

-- The library "Filters.h" is required for the program to compile.
+- The library "Filters.h" is required for the program to run.
 It can be found at: https://github.com/JonHub/Filters (A realtime digital signal processing DSP library for Arduino)